Cyprus business visa

 - A passport for the applicant and family members.

-- Valid temporary residence permit.
+- Valid temporary residence permit, if you already live in Cyprus.

 - Cyprus alien card or ARC (Alien Registration Certificate).